Content Index

 As we can see, when creating the notification we establish several parameters such as the content (title), icon and the same Intent that we defined previously.

-Now we need to specify which is the view in question (the one that has the design that we created with the three buttons), we do this through a RemoteViews:
+Now we need to specify which is the view in question (the one that has the design we created with the three buttons), this we do it through a RemoteViews:

 remoteView = new RemoteViews(getPackageName(), R.layout.notification_layout);